INO-quantum/RedPitaya_ULE_cavity_lock/README.md

 The generated `red_pitaya.bit.bin` file can now be copied into the `lock_in+pid` folder of the board.

-The `lock_in+pid` folder of this repository contains already the needed files including the `index.html` file used to load the application in the Browser.
+The `lock_in+pid` folder of this repository contains already the needed files including the `index.html` file used to load the application in the browser.
 In addition, the original files `red_pitaya_orig.bit` and `index_orig.html` are provided, which can be used to replace the newer version for testing purpose.
 Note, that the `RedPitaya_556nm_config.json` file might not work with the older files.

 > [!NOTE]
 > The `index.html` file needs some cleanup.
-The original harmonic lock-in can be still selected in the Browser but I am not sure if this is working.
+The original harmonic lock-in can be still selected in the browser but I am not sure if this is working.
 Also, the new fast harmonic lock-in is still called `square lockin` in the GUI.